 - Home Payments: If you are backed up with your rent or mortgage, a cash advance on your settlement could be a great option for you.
 Some people owe $2,000 while others owe $100,000.
 No matter your situation, if your case is strong enough to win and has enough space to fund, you could be paying your past due home bill in a few days.

-- Medical Bills: When accidents happen, unexpected medical bills start to pile up, depending on whether you have health insurance, medical bills can really add up.
-While you want to focus on your lawsuit and get better from the injuries caused by your accident, the financial burden may be taking a toll on you.
+- Medical Debt: When accidents happen, unexpected medical bills start to pile up, depending on whether you have health insurance, medical bills can really add up.
+While you want to focus on your personal injury case and get better from the injuries caused by your accident, the financial burden may be taking a toll on you.
 Using a cash advance against your settlement from Baker Street Funding can help pay for medical expenses at a lower interest rate than other funding companies.

 - Moving Expenses: If you’ve made the decision to move because you can no longer afford the current rent—it can be a stressful time.
-If you’re in need of extra money to get you through your litigation while you move, a cash advance from your potential settlement could be just the ticket to help you through this tough time.
+If you’re in need of extra money to move, a cash advance from your potential settlement could be just the ticket to help you through this tough time.

-- Daily Epenses: If you are in a critical position where you cannot find the money to get by on a day to day basis, then a cash advance on your case may be your best option.
+- Daily Epenses: If you are in a critical position where you cannot find the money to get by on a day to day basis, then a settlement advance may be your best option.

 Options to consider before taking out a cash advance from your expected settlement